emanuel-minetti/actix-rest-vue-setup/README.md

 ## TODO
 - Add more tests for exposed routes
-- Add Bootstrap
-- Add CI (maybe using `cargo-make`.
+- Add CI (probably using `cargo-make`.
 We'll want testing, building and preparing commit in one place)
 - Add *real* E2E tests (client browser tests)
 - Add Login and restrict side and API access